-1. A member of the BHC shall serve on at least one committee or work group.

-2. The duties of the Chair or Co-Chairs shall be to at least annually establish or confirm ad hoc and standing committees; appoint the Chairs of committees and any liaisons to other groups, organizations, task forces or committees; and establish work groups which can determine their own membership and selection of officers or establish ad hoc committee(s) or discontinue any committee or work group.

-3. The duties of Committee Chairs shall be to:
+- 1. A member of the BHC shall serve on at least one committee or work group. - 2.
+The duties of the Chair or Co-Chairs shall be to at least annually establish or confirm ad hoc, work groups and standing committees; appoint the Chairs of such committees, groups, and any liaisons to other groups, organizations, task forces or committees; or discontinue any committee or work group. - 3.
+The duties of Committee Chairs shall be to: - a.

-a.
 Set agenda for committee meetings;

-b.
-Assure 72-hour notice and agenda are posted on website, prior to convening meeting;

-c.
-Conduct Committee meetings;

-d.
-Perform or oversee any special projects assigned to the Committee;

-e.
-Perform or assign a Committee Member to take meeting minutes; and f.
-Report on Committee's activities to the Executive Committee and the full BHC, at their respective monthly meetings.

-4. Ad hoc committees may be established or eliminated in accordance with notice and agenda requirements in Article IV, above, by the Chair or Co-Chairs, with concurrence of the Executive Committee.
-Ad hoc committees include, but are not limited to: Nominating Committee, Strategic Planning Committee, Retreat Committee, Bylaws Revisions, Annual Report Committee, Planning Council Study Committee, Annual MHSA Plan Review and Public Hearing, Recruitment and Outreach Committee.

-5. Standing Committees_include, but are not limited to: Executive Committee, Program Evaluation Site Visit Committee, and Implementation Committee.
+- b.
+Assure 72-hour notice and agenda are posted on website, prior to convening meeting; - c.
+Conduct Committee meetings; - d.
+Perform or oversee any special projects assigned to the Committee; - e.
+Perform or assign a Committee Member or staff to take meeting minutes; and - f.
+Report on Committee's activities to the Executive Committee and the full BHC, at their respective monthly meetings. - 4.
+Ad hoc committees may be established or eliminated in accordance with notice and agenda requirements by the Chair or Co-Chairs, with concurrence of the Executive Committee.
+Ad hoc committees include, but are not limited to: Nominating Committee, Strategic Planning Committee, Retreat Committee, Bylaws Revisions, Annual Report Committee, Planning Council Study Committee, Annual MHSA Plan Review and Public Hearing, Recruitment and Outreach Committee. - 5.
+Standing Committees_include, but are not limited to: Executive Committee, Program Evaluation Site Visit Committee, and Implementation Committee.
 Standing Committees may be established or eliminated in accordance with notice and agenda requirements in Article IV, above, by the BHC.
-Standing Committees have ongoing responsibilities concerning a particular subject matter that is not time limited.

-6. Committees and work groups will conduct meetings in accordance with the Brown Act and the San Francisco Sunshine Ordinance (Cal.
-Government Code §§ 54950 et seq.; S.F.
-Administrative Code, §§ 67.1 et seq.).
+Standing Committees have ongoing responsibilities concerning a particular subject matter that is not time limited. - 6.
+Committees and work groups will conduct meetings in accordance with the Brown Act and the San Francisco Sunshine Ordinance (Cal.
+Government Code §§ 54950 et seg.; S.F.
+Administrative Code, §§ 67.1 et seg.).